kubernetes-sigs/gateway-api/geps/x.md

 Minutes pass while both look at logs.

-**Jane**: _OK, it’s definitely retrying.
-Nearly every request fails the first few times, gets retried, and then finally succeeds?_

-**Julian**: _Are you sure?
-I don’t see the `mixer` client making duplicate requests..._

-**Jane**: _Check both logs for request ID 6E69546E-3CD8-4BED-9CE7-45CD3BF4B889. `mixer` sends that once, but `baker` shows it arriving four times in quick succession.
-Only the fourth one succeeds.
-That has to be retries._

-Another pause.

 **Julian**: _I’m an idiot.
 There’s a RetryPolicy for the whole namespace – sorry, too many policies in the dashboard and I missed it.
 Deleting that since you don’t want retries._